Michigan State Alzheimer’s Plan Overview

 Wysiwyg

-Following tremendous advocacy in 2022, state lawmakers designated $400,000 in funding to make Michigan's Dementia Unit operational within the Department of Health and Human Services.
+Following tremendous advocacy in 2022, state lawmakers allocated $400,000 in funding to make Michigan's Dementia Unit operational within the Department of Health and Human Services.
 The Dementia Unit is responsible for coordinating the state’s response to dementia across state government.
-To ensure the Dementia Unit can continue coordinating efforts and expand services that support people living with dementia and their caregivers, the Alzheimer’s Association is calling on state lawmakers to increase state funding for the Dementia Unit by $2 million.
+To ensure the Dementia Unit can continue these efforts and expand services that support people living with dementia and their caregivers, the Alzheimer’s Association is calling on state lawmakers to increase state funding for the Dementia Unit by $2 million annually.

 Young People Group Discussion